 A Property Tax Abatement is an investment our County makes with our Property Taxes, i.e. our money.
 The objective of a tax abatement is to encourage economic, and most importantly, job growth in a specific town or county.
 Using an abatement to entice a manufacturing company or a retail business to open in Brown County would result in jobs and those workers would buy houses, cars, groceries, clothes, etc. all in our area; thus spurring economic growth.

 Solar property tax abatements do not deliver on the economic benefits for our counties.
 The current proposed projects, on average, will deliver 2 full-time jobs per project and will not provide any measurable long-term economic growth.
 Conversely it will make Coleman and Brown Counties less appealing for investment from the outside and will inhibit our economic growth.
-Our taxes should be used to fund solar projects that provide so little benefit to our residents and landowners.
+Our taxes should not be used to fund solar projects that provide so little benefit to our residents and landowners.

 There will be Innocent landowners hurt when and if these projects are built.
 Through no choice of their own, they will see their marketability and values decline.
 They will lose the enjoyment of their property by being forced to live next to a sea of 1 million mirrors, each with a motor rotating the panels several times a day.
 Coleman and Brown County property values have steadily increased.
 Brown County and Brownwood have benefited from new residents and new investment.
 We're seeing economic revitalization downtown and new businesses opening.
 All of this would be put at risk if Brown County allows wind and solar to proliferate here.